 When the Cre-rats are thus bred with conditional knockout rats, it results in rat progeny with deletion of floxed gene in the specified tissue (Figure 3).

 Conditional knockout (CKO) animal models are gaining popularity as they circumvent the impediments of constitutive knockout models such as embryonic lethality, compensatory mechanisms and undesired phenotypes and model human diseases better.
 The most commonly used CKO system is the Cre-LoxP system, where the gene of interest (targeted exons) is flanked by two LoxP sequences (also called floxed allele).
 The flanking LoxP sequences are inserted at specific sites on either side of the gene of interest using CRISPR/Cas9 technology (Figure 1).
 The LoxP sites are a target for the Cre Recombinase which catalyzes the deletion of the floxed exon(s).

 Figure 1.
-The schematic describes the first stage in developing a conditional knock-out rat model using two CRISPR strategies to generate a floxed (loxP flanked exon) rat.
-In Strategy 1, a donor plasmid is used to deliver the loxP cassettes.
-The donor fragment contains two loxP cassettes flanking the targeted exon(s) along with 5’ and 3’ homologous arms necessary for directing a site specific homology directed repair.
-In Strategy 2, two different loxP ssODNs are used along with its respective gRNAs designed for loxP insertions at the 5’ and 3’ regions of the target exons.
+The schematic describes the first stage in developing a conditional knock-out rat model using CRISPR to generate a floxed (loxP flanked exon) rat.
+A single stranded donor DNA (ssDNA) is used for delivering the floxed targeting exons to replace the wildtype form.
+The donor contains two LoxP sequences flanking the targeted exon(s) along with 5' and 3' homologous arms for directing a site-specific homology directed repair.
+The donor ssDNA is delivered along with Cas9 (mRNA or protein) and validated gRNAs via microinjection.

 Cre-driver Transgenic Rat Models Engineered Using TARGATT™ Technology